What is journeying, and how is it different from meditation?

 or “I would like to be shown my place of power”

-Both journeys can be done at the same time, and the benefit of establishing your place of power, is that it can be a place where you can easily go to if you are feeling threatened in physical reality.
+Both journeys can be done at the same time (but obviously not in the same journey), and the benefit of establishing your place of power, is that it can be a place where you can easily go to if you are feeling threatened in physical reality.
 It’s also a good “meeting ground” for you to meet your helping spirit/spirit guide before you go on adventures.
 It’s good to have consistency, so that patterns begin forming – but it’s also typical to not.
+It is best if your place of power were somewhere in the physical realm, somewhere that you have visited and have felt a strong connection to.
+Yes, it can be a childhood tree that was cut down when you were a teenager, because that tree still existed at one point in this reality.

 For more information about journeying, there is a good book by Sandra Ingerman titled “The Beginners Guide to Shamanic Journeying“